glimpse-protocol/docs/sections/reference.md

    * Sets the publisher id to use for sync'ing line items and reporting events.
 This is required and
    * must be called before interacting with zero.js.
    *
-   * @param id:string your unique 6 character publisher id provided by glimpse zero
+   * @param config:IZeroJsConfig on-site configuration options
    * @returns void
    */
-  setPubId: (id: string) => void
+  setConfig: (config: IZeroJsConfig) => void

   /**
    * Register an event listener against a specific event.